Marker Logo

 John Harlan Willis Memorial Bridge Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, March 13, 2021
+Photographed by Duane and Tracy Marsteller, March 13, 2021

 1. John Harlan Willis Memorial Bridge Marker

-Inscription.
-Congressional Medal of Honor awarded to John Harlan Willis, Pharmacists Mate First Class, U.S.N. by the president for conspicious gallantry, exceptional fortitude and courage above and beyond the call of duty while under fire on Iwo Jima, he having died in action February 28, 1945.
+Congressional Medal of Honor awarded to John Harlan Willis, Pharmacists Mate First Class, U.S.N. by the president for conspicious (sic) gallantry, exceptional fortitude and courage above and beyond the call of duty while under fire on Iwo Jima, he having died in action February 28, 1945.

 Erected by American Legion and Veterans of Foreign Wars.